qjebbs/vscode-plantuml/README.md

 Preview Settings:

-- `plantuml.previewAutoUpdate`: Dedecides if automatically update the preview window.
+- `plantuml.previewAutoUpdate`: Decides if automatically update the preview window.
+- `plantuml.previewWithHiddenControls`: Specifies if controls should be hidden during preview.

 URL Generating Settings: